nithinpradeep38/AI-Vs-Real-Art-Classification/README.md

 |VGG16 fully trained on this data| 91%|
 |**VGG16 with transfer learning**|**90%**|

-Although VGG16 tha was fully trained on the data gave better validation accuracy, I decided to go with the VGG16 with transfer learning wherein I froze the first 15 layers and made the remaining ones trainable, followed by the fully connected layers.
+Although VGG16 that was fully trained on the data gave better validation accuracy, I decided to go with the VGG16 with transfer learning wherein I froze the first 15 layers and made the remaining ones trainable, followed by the fully connected layers.
+This was because the VGG16 architecture fully trained on this data was significantly overfitting and also took more training time.

 | Model | Validation Accuracy | Test Accuracy|